-Major crops produced include: maize, millet, peanuts, Bambara nuts, soy beans, rice, and cassava.
+The major crops produced in the study area included: maize, millet, sorghum, peanuts, bambara nuts, soy beans, rice and sweet potato.
+The use of poly-sacs was ranked the most preferred storage method due to ready availability and low cost.
+Jute sacs was ranked second most preferred and the reason was that it is available and durable.
+The concept of community storage is still not a technology farmers may adopt; due to a myriad of socio-cultural reasons.
 Though some local and synthetic grain protectants were used, post-harvest loses in 1 year of storage were still beyond acceptable limits.
-However, there was high willingness to adopt new efficient and effective methods like biological control and poly-tank storage methods being introduce to them.
+However, there was a high willingness to adopt new efficient and effective methods like biological control, hermitic triple layer bags and poly-tank methods, which are being introduced to the communities.